 All staff working in this organisation and all visitors to its sites require a pass to access the premises.
 There is no public access to any part of the organisation where confidential statistical data may be held.

 Our corporate network is in scope of a compliance certificate with the Public Services Network (PSN).
 No sensitive or confidential statistical data are held on laptops or any other portable devices or kept on unencrypted portable storage media.
 All transmission of data pertaining to individuals, households or businesses is conducted within the corporate network or else shared via authorised secure channels, such as the Egress Switch, PGP software and secure web-portals.

 We use a combination of survey project managers and data managers (sometimes referred to as data custodians) to protect and maintain our data and Welsh Government Statistics and Research team staff are trained in the importance of accessing confidential data appropriately, and only when necessary.
-Further, and as recommended in the 'National Statistician’s guidance: Confidentiality of Official Statistics' we use the Declaration of Confidentiality when sharing individual or personal data with non-Welsh Government Statistics and Research staff within the organisation.
+Further, and as recommended in the 'Privacy and data confidentiality methods' we use the Declaration of Confidentiality when sharing individual or personal data with non-Welsh Government Statistics and Research staff within the organisation.